Wheat Closes Higher on Monday

-Wheat futures were stronger on Monday to start a new week of trade.
+The wheat complex is showing higher trade across the three markets on Tuesday.
+Futures were stronger on Monday to start a new week of trade.
 Chicago SRW futures were 7 to 8 cents higher to settle the Monday session.
 Kansas City HRW contracts saw slight gains of 1 to 3 cents in the nearbys at the close.
-MPLS spring wheat posted gains of 8 to 10 cents across most contracts on Monday
+MPLS spring wheat posted gains of 8 to 10 cents across most contracts on Monday.

 The initial NASS Crop Progress report of the year indicated a total of 5% of the winter wheat crop was headed across the country in line with the 5-year average.
 Condition ratings were tallied at 48% good/excellent, or 328 on the Brugler500 index (100-500 point scale), which is behind the 56% and 348 from the same point last year.
 That is also a decline of the 55% and 348 respectively ratings from the final tally last fall.